Shops and Souvenirs

 The three circumambulations circuits give witness and maintain the vital position of the Jokhang Temple.
 The temple is not only a palace where the Buddha Bronze statue and holly articles are offered, but also the reflection of the Esoteric Buddhism about the ideal of universe, namely the Mandala.

 Now Bakhor Street refers to a larger area including the entire district around the Jokhang Temple, which is the well-preserved old city zone.
-Legend In the Bakhor Street, there is a place, which the visitors can't miss: the Magyia Ngami Restaurant.
-Most of the buildings in the street are white, except the yellow two-story one at the southeastern corner of Barkor Street.
+Legend in the Bakhor Street, there is a place, which the visitors can't miss: the Magyia Ngami Restaurant.
+Most of the buildings in the street are white, except the yellow two-storey at the southeastern corner of Barkor Street.
 It was the secret palace of the 6th Dalai Lama Cangyand Gyamco.